-- What are the alternatives to the primary approach that you're suggesting?
+- Are there any alternatives to the treatment that you're suggesting?

 - Are there any restrictions that I need to follow?

-- Do you have any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+- Do you have any brochures or other printed material that I can have?
+What websites do you recommend?

-In addition to the questions that you've prepared, don't hesitate to ask questions during your appointment at any time that you don't understand something.
+Don't hesitate to ask other questions during your appointment or if you don't understand something.

 What to expect from your doctor

-To better understand your condition, your pregnancy care provider might ask several questions, such as:
+To better understand your condition, your pregnancy care provider might ask questions, such as:

-- What symptoms are you experiencing?
+- What symptoms do you have?

-- How long have you been experiencing symptoms?
+- How long have you had symptoms?

-- How severe are your symptoms?
+- How bad are your symptoms?

-- What, if anything, seems to improve your symptoms?
+- Does anything seem to improve your symptoms?